-A few years ago I went to Singapore to speak at a two-day conference on generosity.
-Christian business leaders from all over Asia gathered and the speaker everyone wanted to hear was Ravi Zacharias.
+A few years ago I was invited to speak at conference in Singapore for Christian business leaders from all over Asia, but the speaker everyone wanted to hear was Ravi Zacharias.

-What I didn’t anticipate was how Ravi’s message would overlap with mine so beautifully.
-He shared the surprising story of how one businessman’s generosity launched his international ministry.
-Here’s the story as Ravi told it that night.
+What I couldn’t anticipate was how Ravi’s message and mine would overlap so perfectly.
+In a five-minute illustration, Ravi shared the surprising story of how one businessman’s generosity launched his international ministry.
+Here’s the story as Ravi told it that night:

 God Would Guide Us

 I had just finished speaking for Billy Graham, and flying back after being to India I looked at my wife and said, “Honey, I just cannot face the need that I see without doing something about it.
 People are asking questions, I’m going to train to become an apologist to answer their tough questions.”